solana-labs/solana/docs/src/developing/programming-model/transactions.md

 The instruction's [program id](terminology.md#program-id) specifies which program will process this instruction.
-The program's account's owner specifies which loader should be used to load and execute the program and the data contains information about how the runtime should execute the program.
+The program's account's owner specifies which loader should be used to load and execute the program, and the data contains information about how the runtime should execute the program.

 In the case of [on-chain BPF programs](developing/on-chain-programs/overview.md),